How to get lower insurance rates

 There are benefits to having continuous insurance coverage.

 Maintain your insurance policy without a lapse of coverage for at least 12 months to build a good credit history and save money with lower insurance rates.
-You may not know that insurance companies can consider your credit rating in determining your insurance rate.
+You may not know that insurance companies can consider your credit rating when determining your insurance rate.
 The belief is that people who care about their credit rating also tend to care about their driving habits.

 Get lower insurance rates with longer-term premiums.

 Paying your insurance premiums in full for six or twelve months allows you to receive the most discount regardless of the insurance company.
 If you can’t pay the balance in full every six months, the next best choice is to set up automatic bank drafts (EFT).
-EFT saves you $5 per month on average, compared to a physical payment option.
+EFT saves you $5 per month on average compared to a physical payment option.

 Higher vs. lower deductibles.